Ylianst/MeshAgent/docs/testing/UnitTests.md

 The first four tests, (Version Information, Agent Info, Network Info, and SMBIOS Info) deal with the agent startup sequence, as these data structures are sent to the server upon connection to the server.
 These values are used by the server to populate various meta data about the agent.
 The rest of the tests, involve the server testing individual components of Mesh Core.

+**AMT Detection:**
+This test will validate the agent's AMT detection logic, and display if AMT is supported, and display it's version and provisioning state.

 **Tunnel Test:**
 This test will validate that the agent is able to instantiate a tunnel session with the server.
 This is a core building block for the agent, as it is used for most all of the interactive usages, such as File Transfer, Terminal, and KVM.
 The test server will instruct the agent to connect a tunnel session,